nehalmsajan/resume_analyser/README.md

 # CareerCraft: ATS-Optimized Resume Analyzer Using Gemini Model - README

-## Introduction
-Welcome to the Resume ATS Tracker!
-This application leverages advanced ATS (Applicant Tracking System) technology to help users optimize their resumes for better job application outcomes.
-The tool provides detailed analysis, skill enhancement tips, and career progression guidance.
-It is built using Streamlit and integrates Google Generative AI for text analysis.

-## Libraries and Dependencies
-The project uses several Python libraries to function.
-Below is a brief description of each library and its purpose:

-1. **streamlit**: Used for creating the web application interface.
-2. **streamlit_extras**: Provides additional functionality for the Streamlit app, such as adding vertical space.
-3. **google.generativeai**: Google Generative AI library used to generate responses based on user input.
-4. **os**: Used for accessing environment variables.
-5. **PyPDF2**: A library for reading and extracting text from PDF files.
-6. **dotenv**: Loads environment variables from a `.env` file.
-7. **json**: Standard library for working with JSON data.
-8. **PIL (Python Imaging Library)**: Used for handling images within the app.

-## Environment Setup
-Before running the application, ensure you have a `.env` file in your project directory with the following content:
-  GOOGLE_API_KEY=your_google_api_key_here

-This file is necessary for configuring the Google Generative AI API.

-## Main Functions

-### `get_gemini_response(input)`
-This function interacts with Google Generative AI to generate a response based on the provided input.
-It uses the 'gemini-pro' model to generate content.

-### `input_pdf_text(uploaded_file)`
-This function extracts text from an uploaded PDF file using the PyPDF2 library.
-It reads each page of the PDF and concatenates the text into a single string.

-## Streamlit Interface
-The Streamlit app has a user-friendly interface that guides the user through uploading their resume and entering a job description for analysis.
-Key UI elements include:

-- **Page Configuration**: Sets the page title and layout.
-- **Custom CSS Styling**: Enhances the visual appearance of the app using custom styles.
-- **Main Content Sections**: Divided into several columns and sections for a clean layout.
-  - **Title and Description**: Provides an introduction to CareerCraft and its features.
-  - **Offerings List**: Highlights the various services provided by CareerCraft.
-  - **Resume Upload and Job Description Input**: Allows users to upload their resume and paste a job description for analysis.
-  - **Response Display**: Shows the analysis results, including matching percentage, missing keywords, and a profile summary.
-  - **FAQ Section**: Provides answers to common questions about the service.

-## Usage
-To run the application, use the following command in your terminal: streamlit run app.py

-## Conclusion
-CareerCraft is a powerful tool designed to help job seekers enhance their resumes and improve their chances of landing a job.
-By leveraging advanced AI technology, it provides valuable insights and personalized recommendations to users.
-Enjoy your journey with CareerCraft and unlock new opportunities for professional success!
+This project implements a resume analysis tool using Google Generative AI.
+The application is hosted on a Streamlit web application and allows users to upload resumes and input job descriptions for analysis, providing feedback on the compatibility of the resume with the job description.

+## Features

+- User-friendly UI with sections for uploading resumes, entering job descriptions, and viewing analysis results.
+- PDF resume text extraction.
+- Analysis of resumes using Google Generative AI.
+- Custom styling for an enhanced user experience.

+## Technologies Used

+- **Streamlit**: A web application framework used to create the user interface.
+- **Python**: The programming language used to develop the application.
+- **Google Generative AI**: The AI model used to analyze resumes.
+- **dotenv**: A Python library to load environment variables from a `.env` file.
+- **PyPDF2**: Used to extract text from PDF files.
+- **PIL (Python Imaging Library)**: Used for handling images within the app.

+## How It Works

+1. **Environment Setup**:
+    - The application loads the API key from a `.env` file using the `dotenv` library.
+    - The API key is used to configure the Google Generative AI client.

+2. **Streamlit Application**:
+    - The app initializes with a clean UI layout, including sections for uploading resumes, entering job descriptions, and viewing analysis results.
+    - The `input_pdf_text` function extracts text from uploaded PDF resumes.
+    - The `get_gemini_response` function sends the resume text and job description to the AI model and retrieves the analysis.

+3. **User Interaction**:
+    - Users upload their resumes in PDF format and enter job descriptions.
+    - The application displays a spinner while waiting for the AI's analysis.
+    - Once the analysis is complete, the results are displayed in the UI.

+4. **Resume Analysis**:
+    - The analysis includes a percentage match with the job description, a list of missing keywords, and a profile summary.
+    - The results help users understand how well their resume matches the job description and identify areas for improvement.

+## Setup Instructions

+1. **Clone the Repository**:
+    ```sh
+    git clone <repository_url>
+    cd resume-ats-tracker
+    ```

+2. **Install Dependencies**:
+    ```sh
+    pip install streamlit python-dotenv google-generativeai pypdf2 pillow
+    ```

+3. **Create a `.env` File**:
+    - Add your Google API key to the `.env` file:
+    ```env
+    GOOGLE_API_KEY=your_api_key_here
+    ```

+4. **Run the Application**:
+    ```sh
+    streamlit run app.py
+    ```

+## File Structure

+- `app.py`: The main application file containing the Streamlit app code.
+- `.env`: Environment file containing the Google API key.

+## Usage Instructions

+1. **Start the application** by running `streamlit run app.py`.
+2. **Upload your resume** in PDF format.
+3. **Enter the job description** in the provided text area.
+4. **Click "Submit"** to analyze your resume.
+5. **View the analysis results** including the match percentage, missing keywords, and profile summary.
+6. **Optimize your resume** based on the provided feedback.

+## Acknowledgements

+- [Streamlit](https://streamlit.io/) for providing an easy-to-use web app framework.
+- [Google Generative AI](https://developers.generativeai.google/) for the powerful AI model.
+- [dotenv](https://pypi.org/project/python-dotenv/) for managing environment variables.
+- [PyPDF2](https://pypi.org/project/PyPDF2/) for PDF text extraction.
+- [PIL](https://pillow.readthedocs.io/en/stable/) for image handling in Python.